CDR programmes typically over-run. Nine CDR questions almost nobody's asking which reduce delivery risk.

 Not all products are covered by CDR.
 Not all product data is required to be disclosed.
 Embedding these decisions into your product reference data management is critical.

-5. Who in your organisation is accountable for CDR data quality — and is that the same person who signs off on your AFSL obligations?
+5. Who in your organisation is accountable for CDR data quality — and is that the same person who signs off on your AFSL and OAIC obligations?

 CDR creates a new data quality and privacy obligation that sits awkwardly alongside existing frameworks.
 If accountability isn't explicitly mapped, it defaults to nobody.